owenvoke/socialite-unstoppable-domains/README.md

 ### Returned User fields

 - `id`: The id (domain) of the authenticated user
+- `token`: The token of the authenticated user
 - `email`: The email address of the user (optional by default)
 - `wallet_address`: The wallet address of the user
 - `user`